analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 Flex
 ++++

-The grid directive implements a subset of
+The flex directive implements a subset of
 `CSS Flex <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>`__.
-And is used to dispose elements without worrying about number of columns and sizes, while still obtaining a fairly good result.
+It is used to arrange elements without worrying about number of columns and sizes, while still obtaining a fairly good result.

 .. code:: rst